traject/traject/doc/settings.md

    But this is the first thread_pool to try increasing for better performance on a multi-core machine.

-   A pool here can sometimes result in multi-threaded commiting to Solr too with the SolrJWriter, as processing worker threads will do their own commits to solr if the solrj_writer.thread_pool is full.
+   A pool here can sometimes result in multi-threaded commiting to Solr too with the SolrJsonWriter, as processing worker threads will do their own commits to solr if the solr_writer.thread_pool is full.
 Having a multi-threaded pool here can help even out throughput through Solr's pauses for committing too.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::MarcReader, the pure